 - Safety– There are specific pickleball shoes designed specifically for playing pickleball.
 They give them stability and quick starts and stops and are also made for lateral movements.
+But are running shoes good for pickleball?
 These shoes are generally heavier and sturdier than running shoes, designed for running forward and heel-to-toe.
 The stable, sturdier pickleball shoe improves safety on the pickleball courts—not only because it allows you to move more securely on the pickleball courts, preventing accidents like rolling your ankle, but also because it absorbs shock from the pounding on the courts.
 Pickleball shoes help you feel better by absorbing shock, so you don’t experience foot, knee, or lower back pain.

 - Performance – You can improve your performance on the pickleball court with pickleball shoes, and they are also safer and better for your body.
 Pickleball shoes were made for moving on the pickleball court, which is why they have specially designed treads on their soles to help you move quickly.